 The size of the organizations created by the respondents ends up reinforcing this idea, because for the most part they have 9 employees or less (58%) and with revenues less than one hundred thousand euros per year (64.3%).
 This means that they are mainly microenterprises, a model of entrepreneurship in which the owners contribute greatly with their own work and with a negligible impact on the markets in which they operate (reduced turnover, small sales volume, etc.).
 The small size, the low capital necessary for their development and the fact that such businesses rely mostly in the labour of the entrepreneur itself (18%), makes this type of business more apt for those willing to start an entrepreneurial activity.
-This set of factors is not incompatible at all with the lowskilled immigrants that make up our sample.
+This set of factors is not incompatible at all with the low-skilled immigrants that make up our sample (see Figures 9 and 10).

-Figure 10 - Turnover in the previous year (in euros) 70% Enterprises (%) 60% 50% 40% 64% 30% 20% 24% 10% 2% 10% 0% 100.000 or less 100.000-500.000 500.00-1 million 1 million-4 million Turnover in the previous year (in euros) The resources used for the creation of their businesses also support this idea because the vast majority of the respondents admitted the use of personal savings (77.2%), and only 19.3% resorted to bank loans.
+The resources used for the creation of their businesses also support this idea because the vast majority of the respondents admitted the use of personal savings (77.2%), and only 19.3% resorted to bank loans.
 The entrepreneurial logic has more to do with aspirations associated to work and employment status than with the accumulation of capital gains or other type of income.
 In fact, the type of return expected in the event of the sale of the company is an example of this reality, as only 46% of respondents admitted to anticipate a profit.